A Highly Impressive NES Platformer - Kirby’s Adventure Review

 The plot in Kirby’s Adventure mainly serves as a means to get the game going.
 This game isn’t built around deep storytelling, but once you get started on Kirby’s quest, you see that the main draw is the creative platforming gameplay.

-Kirby's Adventure Gameplay
+Kirby’s Adventure Gameplay (5 out of 5)

 The main focus in the gameplay of Kirby’s Adventure is the titular hero’s ability to suck enemies up and copy their abilities.
 That element was introduced in this second entry in the franchise and has become customary in subsequent Kirby games.
 The pink puffball can inhale a number of foes and in turn equip different maneuvers such as Fire, Freeze, or Cutter.
 Different abilities have different results, and experimenting with the game’s countless attacks is half the fun.

 The other half would of course be the actual platforming.
 Kirby games have always been known for their inventive platforming that not only has you going from left to right, but from top to bottom and vice versa.
 Kirby’s Adventure is no exception as it features great level design in each of its colorful stages.

 Graphics and Sound (4 out of 5)